Psick University

 Psick University is a YouTube comedy channel based out of South Korea.
 Composed of SBS and KBS comedians Lee Yong-ju, Jeong Jae-hyung, and Kim Min-soo, the group started YouTube in April 2019 and first became recognized after releasing a North Korean defector hidden camera prank.
-Their sketch comedy series, such as "한사랑 산악회" and "B대면데이트", also gained popularity.
+Their sketch comedy series, such as One Love Alpine Club and Untact Date, also gained popularity.
 In 2023, their talk show series Psick Show won the Baeksang Arts Awards.